Schinzel/web-blocks/thoughts.md

 # To do
-- Forbidden paths
-  - have a page with path "api"
-  - have an api with path "page"
-  - cannot have a page nor an api with path "static"
 - Project need to be in one dir.
 I.e. io.schinzel.[something]
 - Error handling with html
 - A common JavaScript class to send data to the server with